Germantown Academy: Upper School

 Students are required at minimum, five credits per year and at least four years of English, three years of Math, Science, History, two years of Language, and one year of Art.
-There are 567 students enrolled in the Upper School (as of the 2019-20 school year).
+There are 567 students enrolled in the Upper School (as of the 2019–20 school year).
 The student to teacher ratio is currently 8:1 in the Upper School.

 The upper school runs on a house system.
 Each student is placed into one of seven houses.
 These houses include, Alcott Day, Washington, Galloway, Osbourn, Kershaw, Truesdell, and Roberts.
 Each house is named after an important figure with a Germantown Academy connection.
 A student will stay with their house for all four years of upper school life.
-Over the course of a year, each house will meet twice a week, and for special events, they will compete against each other.
+Over the course of a year, each house will meet once or twice a week, and for special events, they will compete against each other.
 These special events include The Knowledge Bowl House Olympics and The Annual Spelling Bee.
-Each year a house cup is crowned to the house with the most house points which are picked up throughout the year in the challenges above and in many others.
+Each year a house cup is crowned to the house with the most house points which are earned throughout the year in events such as the house competitions above.

 Conduct in the upper school is governed by the Honor Code, a system where students agree to a set of rules, and where, in the case of an infraction, students are judged by an honor council consisting of teachers and peers.